leapkit/docs/start.md

 ## Folder structure

-The Leapkit directory will contain the following structure:r
+The Leapkit directory will contain the following structure:

 ```text
 ├── bin/